harryeslick/dotfiles/README.md

 	/bin/bash -c "$(curl -fsSL https://raw.githubusercontent.com/Homebrew/install/HEAD/install.sh)"

 # Setup the base `config` repo to manage dotfiles

+In your home directory create a .env file to add private variable. include `EMAIL=<youremail>`

 To set this up on your machine, use the script `setup_dotfiles.sh` within this repo.
 or run:
-`curl -Lks https://raw.githubusercontent.com/harryeslick/dotfiles/master/setup_dotfiles.sh | /bin/bash`
+`curl -Lks https://raw.githubusercontent.com/harryeslick/dotfiles/master/0_setup_dotfiles.sh | /bin/bash`

 This will
 * git clone the dotfiles repository.
 * setup the git mechanics to source control selected dotfiles using `config` command
 * config files containing private data should not be commited
 * to prevent details leaking from .gitconfig or .zshrc, these repos are not tracked. an explicit .gitconfig.public and .zshrc.public are used and sourced in actual .zshrc...

 # Installing MacOS packages.